daniel-huss/migratedb/documentation/learnmore/faq.md

 Why does `clean` drop individual objects instead of the schema itself?
 ----------------------------------------------------------------------

 `clean` will remove what MigrateDB created.
 If MigrateDB also created the schema itself, `clean` will drop it.
-Otherwise it will only drop the objects within the schema.
+Otherwise, it will only drop the objects within the schema.